Kintyre/ksconf/docs/source/index.rst

 Install
 -------

 Ksconf can be directly installed as a Python (via ``pip``) or as a Splunk app.
-The python package approach has been the traditional option, but for many reasons isn't always easy for non-python developers so we've added the Splunk app option to make things easier

-.. note:: What's the difference?
-   At this time the Splunk app approach should still be considered a "preview" feature.
-But this is purely a question of distribution; the content and functionality is exactly the same no matter how you choose to install ksconf.
+The Splunk app option is often easier.

 To install as a **python package**, run the following: